Table of Contents

 The U.S. Bureau of Labor Statistics reports that only 16.4 percent of students with disabilities complete a bachelor’s degree – a sharp difference when compared to the 34.6 of students without a disability.
 This gap is a result of the lack of support institutions provide to their students with disabilities, including the barriers students face due to web inaccessibility.

 When online material is inaccessible to students with disabilities, it limits their access to information, which in turn affects their education.
 This forces some students to the sidelines and significantly reduces their ability to interact and compete with their peers – simply because they lack access to the same materials.
 The combination of these factors severely impacts their overall higher education experience.
 Additionally, learning courses and programs increasingly pivoting to online and remote modalities further necessitates the need for digital accessibility.

-The Office of Civil Rights in the Department of Justice has adopted WCAG 2.0 Level AA as the standards that the federal government and its agencies must comply with.
-As of January 2017, Section 508 has adopted WCAG’s 2.0 criteria to Level AA conformance.
+Prior to more recent updates to WCAG, the Office of Civil Rights in the Department of Justice had adopted WCAG 2.0 Level AA as the standards that the federal government and its agencies must comply with.
+As of January 2017, Section 508 adopted WCAG’s 2.0 criteria to Level AA conformance.
 Institutions of higher education that are required to comply with section 508 must also therefore comply with WCAG guidelines as they offer services to the public.
-Although the WCAG is just a set of guidelines, by complying with Section 508 and WCAG 2.0 Level AA requirements, higher education institutions can attract and retain their students with disabilities as they are able to provide them with the same experience and access to learning as their students without disabilities.
+Although the WCAG is just a set of guidelines, by complying with Section 508 and the updated WCAG 2.2 Level AA requirements, higher education institutions can attract and retain their students with disabilities as they are able to provide them with the same experience and access to learning as their students without disabilities.
 These institutions can put themselves ahead of the changes in laws that are always being revised to grant more accessibility and inclusiveness to people who have special needs and can help avoid lawsuits brought on by students and other organizations fighting for accessibility.